volks73/cargo-wix/README.md

 ## Tests

-The tests can be run using the `cargo test -- --test-threads=1` command from the root folder of the project, i.e. the same location as the `Cargo.toml` file.
-The `--test-threads=1` option appears to be needed when running the integration tests because sometimes if the integration tests are run in parallel (default without the option) some of the tests will fail.
-I believe this is related to creating temporary test projects using Cargo.
-There appears to be some kind of race condition that causes Cargo to not create separate projects for each of the integration tests.
+The tests must be run using the `cargo test -- --test-threads=1` command from the root folder of the project, i.e. the same location as the `Cargo.toml` file.
+The `--test-threads=1` option is needed when running the integration tests because if the integration tests are run in parallel (default without the option) some of the tests will fail.
+This is because the many of the integration tests change the current working directory (CWD) to closely as possible mimic usage by a user from within a cargo-based project.
+The same environment is shared across each test even though each test is essentially a separate application.

 ## License